 The same holds true for my clients.
 I started to think of the pressure and demands put upon their teams – producing more with fewer resources.
-“My objective, I keep reminding myself as I pant to keep up with the change in a new era, is not to diagnose and heal sickness, but to help people find dignity, meaning, and community in work” (Weisbord, 2004, p.
-262).
-The moment I start thinking from a systems perspective, my strategy and practice shifted.
+“My objective, I keep reminding myself as I pant to keep up with the change in a new era, is not to diagnose and heal sickness, but to help people find dignity, meaning, and community in work”.
+The moment I started thinking from a systems perspective, my strategy and practice switched; shift happened.

 Now whether I am instructing or training, I plan my delivery with the lives of my audience in mind.

-As Stone, Heen, and Patton (1999) stated, “Wherever you want to go, understanding – imagining yourself in the other person’s story – has got to be your first step.
-Before you can figure out how to move forward, you need to understand where you are” (p.
-43).
+As Stone, Heen, and Patton stated, “Wherever you want to go, understanding – imagining yourself in the other person’s story – has got to be your first step.
+Before you can figure out how to move forward, you need to understand where you are”.